Friedel–Crafts reaction

 The Friedel–Crafts reactions are a set of reactions developed by Charles Friedel and James Crafts in 1877 to attach substituents to an aromatic ring.
 Friedel–Crafts reactions are of two main types: alkylation reactions and acylation reactions.
 Both proceed by electrophilic aromatic substitution.

 Alkylation

+With alkenes

+In commercial applications, the alkylating agents are generally alkenes, some of the largest scale reactions practiced in industry.